RedisLabs/redislabs-docs/content/rc/cloud-integrations/aws-cloud-accounts/_index.md

 Many customers use cloud provider accounts provisioned and maintained by Redis.

-Customers with existing Amazon Web Services (AWS) accounts can provision their Flexible or Annual subscriptions to use their existing AWS accounts.
+Customers with existing Amazon Web Services (AWS) accounts can provision their Redis Cloud Pro subscriptions to use their existing AWS accounts.

 To do so, you associate your existing AWS account as a _cloud account_ for your subscription.
 This requires setting up and entering credentials that enable monitoring, maintenance, and technical support of your subscription.